itayeylath/containers-controller-app/README.md

 # Welcome to containers controller app
-## <a> -> Open the app <- </a>
+## <a> ➡️ Open the app ⬅️ </a>
 <b>Control the information about your 'containers'.</b>

 Where are they, who owns them and more...

 ## About me
 Highly motivated junior full stack developer.
-Seeking a full time entry level software developer position. strive perform any given task at the highest standard, and eager to learn and achieve great accomplishments in the industry.
+Strive to perform any given task at the highest standard, and eager to learn and achieve great accomplishments in the industry.

 ## About the project